flancian/garden/Open Letter to Google.md

 My intention is the following: to develop, together, a prosocial transparent governance layer for the internet.
 And I intend to convince Google that this is the right thing for both people ("users") and company.

-With this letter, I want to make the argument that the project I started personally and then developed as an informal 20% since around 2020 (see [[Agora project]]), represents a step forward in the right direction for a company like Google as we navigate the mid 20s of this century together.
+With this letter, I want to make the argument that the project I started personally and then developed as an informal 20% since around 2020 (see [[Agora project]]), represents a step forward in the right direction as we navigate the mid 20s together.
 You, reader, will be the judge of the merit of these my claims; please remember that I welcome, always, all [[feedback.

 This letter contains, in as succinct a way as I could muster, a series of specific proposals to [[Google]] and the community of [[users]].
 Whenever I couldn't expound in full, I will try to include [[links]].